TomboFry/tombo-everything/README.md

 ## Manual Data Entry

-Data is entered using the internal CRUD API, and all but sleep is hidden from public view.
+Data is entered using the internal CRUD API.

-* **Health**
+* **Health** - All hidden from public view except sleep.
   * Sleep
   * Time-tracking
   * Steps